Southern Districts Basketball Association (SDBAL)

 Classification and Points Allocation:

-SDBA Spartans Black (Div 2) – 4 points
+• SDBA Spartans Black (2nd Team) – 4 points

-SDBA Spartans White (Div 3) – 3 points
+• SDBA Spartans White (3rd Team) – 3 points

 11.2.5 Representative players carry their allocated points regardless of age (top or bottom) and regardless of association.